Healthy Beef Soup With Leeks

-If you’re looking for more healthy dinners, be sure to check out some of my other favorites like Healthy Sloppy Joe Bowls, Honey Garlic Baked Chicken and Veggies, or Flank Steak Lettuce Cups.
+If you’re looking for more healthy dinners, be sure to check out some of my other favorites like Healthy Sloppy Joe Bowls, Slow Cooker Turkey, Honey Garlic Chicken Sheet Pan Dinner, Ham Bone Soup, or Flank Steak Asian Lettuce Wraps.

 Why You’ll Love This Recipe

-5 Ingredients: All you is 5 simple ingredients to make this healthy Beef Soup!
+- 5 Ingredients: All you is 5 simple ingredients to make this healthy Beef Soup with Leeks!
 This is a quick and easy dinner with minimal ingredients.

 Ingredients